SOM-Research/LangBiTe/README.md

 To generate a valid input, you may use the [EthicsML](https://github.com/SOM-Research/EthicsML) DSL-based tool.

-The following is an example of how to use the LangBiTe controller to, given an ethic requirements model: (1) generate test scenarios, (2) execute them and (3) build evaluation reports.
+The following is an example of how to use the LangBiTe controller to, given an ethical requirements model: (1) generate test scenarios, (2) execute them and (3) build evaluation reports.
 LangBiTe could be initiated by either (a) passing a filename that contains the requirements model or (b) a requirements model string in JSON format.
 The example implements use case (a).

 ```python
 from langbite.langbite import LangBiTe